This winter’s forecast: plenty of snow, and even more travelers fleeing it. That’s the message, at least, from Travel + Leisure readers.

-Last year, Salt Lake City took the gold medal in the winter category, but this year, the snowy Utah city—along with Denver—skidded down the mountain of readers’ affections, while warmer cities took their places, literally, in the sun.
-Compounding the situation, The Farmers’ Almanac is predicting another big-snow winter for parts of the U.S., especially in the Northeast.
+Salt Lake City has long been a gold medalist in the winter category, but recently, the snowy Utah city—along with Denver—skidded down the mountain of readers’ affections, while warmer cities took their places, literally, in the sun.
+Compounding the situation, The Farmers’ Almanac is predicting another big-snow winter for parts of the U.S., especially the Northeast.

-San Juan may be getting a little more crowded this year, along with classic snowbird destinations such as Miami, Honolulu, and Phoenix, which all landed in the top 10.
-Winter-frigid Anchorage, Minneapolis, and Chicago occupied the bottom slots out of the 35.
+San Juan may be getting a little more crowded this year, along with classic destinations such as Miami, Honolulu, and Phoenix, which are as popular as ever.
+Winter-frigid Anchorage, Alaska; Minneapolis; and Chicago slipped to the bottom.

-Yet it’s worth noting that plenty of top 20 cities aren’t beachy paradises.
-Instead, they have mild winters, seasonal events, and often the best prices of the year.
-Take Houston—which barreled into the top 10 this year—where cooler temps, along with the world’s biggest rodeo championship, make the city come alive.
+Not all T+L readers are dreaming of beachy paradises this winter.
+Instead, cities that boast mild winter weather, seasonal events, and often have the best prices of the year get a lot of love.
+Take Houston, for example.
+Its cooler temps, along with the world’s biggest rodeo championship, make the city come alive.